 What are Genital Warts?

-Genital Warts is a common sexually transmitted infection caused by the Human Papilloma Virus (HPV) and is passed on through having sexual contact with someone who has the virus.
+Genital Warts are a common sexually transmitted infection caused by the Human Papilloma Virus (HPV) and is passed on through having sexual contact with someone who has the virus, including anal, oral or vaginal sex, as well as using sex toys or foreplay.
 There are over 100 different types of HPV but two common types cause around 90% of all genital warts - these are types 6 and 11.

 Not everyone who has the virus will develop genital warts.
 For the majority of people, with or without symptoms, the virus can be cleared from the body over time and is rare for genital warts to cause any long-term health problems.